Ticketclever

-Ticketclever (styled as ticketclever) was an online retail website/online shopping organisation for train tickets for services in the United Kingdom.
-Ticketclever was known for creating an algorithm that was used to sort numerous ticket combinations from many different route combinations and to package them together for a given journey.
+Ticketclever (styled as ticketclever) was an online retailer of train tickets for services in the United Kingdom, which traded from 2017 to 2019.
+Ticketclever was known for creating an algorithm that was used to assess numerous split ticketing combinations and package them together for a given journey.

-Ticketclever was based in Oxford with offices in London and Cape Town, South Africa.
+Ticketclever was based in Oxford, with offices in London and Cape Town, South Africa.

 History

-Global Travel Ventures Ltd. (GTV) developed TicketClever (initially called FareMaster) in 2014.
+Global Travel Ventures Ltd (GTV) developed TicketClever (initially called FareMaster) in 2014.
 Ticketclever was launched in January 2017.
-Jeremy Acklam, previously from Trainline was the co-founder and CEO.
-In March 2017, ticketclever announced they were partnering with the charity St John Ambulance, to donate an amount to the charity once people purchase a train ticket.
+Jeremy Acklam, previously from Trainline, was the co-founder and CEO.
+In March 2017, ticketclever announced they were partnering with the charity St John Ambulance to donate an amount to the charity on purchase of a train ticket.
 GTV sold a 20% stake in the company to train operating company Stagecoach Group in June 2017.

+GTV entered administration in December 2018 and Ticketclever Ltd was dissolved in September 2019.

 Algorithm

-Ticketclever tried to use analytics and data science to try and find the lowest price.
-Ticket clever employed three Oxford University alumni, two with Doctor of Philosophy in Particle Physics, one with a Doctor of Philosophy in Engineering Science to create an algorithm that filters data sets from the Rail Delivery Group, which represent 25 train operating companies in Great Britain that are responsible for running trains and setting the price of the fares.
-Ticketclever used this algorithm to find multi-ticket fare deals on Great Britain's railway network.
+Ticketclever used analytics and data science to find the lowest price for a given journey.
+The company employed three Oxford University alumni to create an algorithm that processed datasets from the Rail Delivery Group, which represented 25 train operating companies in Great Britain that were responsible for running trains and setting the price of the fares.
+Ticketclever used this algorithm to find multi-ticket fare deals.